-Above: LEED Presentation event.
+Pictured: LEED Presentation event.
 From left; Dr. Len Peters, Secretary of the Kentucky Energy and Environment Cabinet; Susan Eubank, Director; Lonnie Hardin, Board; Julie Wilson, Board; Anne Murner, Board; Sallie Haynes, Board; Cliff Ashburner, President of the Kentucky Chapter of the US Green Building Council.

 The Oldham County Public Library’s new Main Library in LaGrange was recently granted Gold LEED certification from the US Green Building Council.
 The LEED plaque is recognized nationwide as proof that a building is environmentally responsible and a healthy place to live and work.
 The Oldham County Public Library is the first public library in the Commonwealth of Kentucky to Achieve Gold LEED Certification.